NadeekaSA/naadanu-icbt/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us as soon as possible by emailing `security@example.com`.
+If you discover a security vulnerability, please report it to us as soon as possible by emailing `nadeekasa@proton.me`.
 We appreciate your efforts to disclose your findings responsibly and will make every effort to acknowledge your contributions.

 ## Data Security and Privacy